keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 | `KQG.Total.Pass`        | number (with optional `%`)             | Use `<value>` as the `total_score: pass` value                                                                                                       |
 | `KQG.Total.Warning`     | number (with optional `%`)             | Use `<value>` as the `total_score: warning` value                                                                                                    |

-For example, the defaults above could be specified using a markdown tile containing:
+For example, the defaults above could be specified using the following markdown tile:

 ```
 KQG.Total.Pass=90%;KQG.Total.Warning=75%;KQG.Compare.WithScore=pass;KQG.Compare.Results=1;KQG.Compare.Function=avg